andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-23-gelfands-algebra-chunk-14-polynomial-division-all-the-gory-details.md

  * The approach to the proof is to begin by making an assumption (in this case that there might be more than one Quotient, $Q_{1}$ and $Q_{2}$, and more than one Remainder, $R_{1}$ and $R_{2}$) and then logically follow the implications of that assumption.
 In this case that $Q_{1} = Q_{2}$ and $R_{1} = R_{2}$

 ## Another Pseudo-Conclusion
 We're not really completely done with Polynomial Division.
-Gelfand has a few more tricks up his sleeve which I'll cover in the next chunk.
-But this is a good place to stop for this post.
+Gelfand has a few more tricks up his sleeve which I'll cover next in [Chunk 15 - Polynomial Division Addendum](https://andrewharmellaw.github.io/2017/02/28/gelfands-algebra-chunk-15-polynomial-division-special-cases).
+But this is a good place to stop for now.